Early Modern Africa

 Learning outcomes

-At the end of this week you should be able to:
+At the end of this week you should be able to:- explain the basics of West African economy and society in the early modern era;

 Questions to consider, and learning activity

 For this week read one of the secondary sources before you read the primary documents or look at the images.
 Both Northrop and Thornton are some of the world's leading historians of early modern Africa and these text situate the subject nicely in the Atlantic world!
-Either chapter will provide you with some context to help you interpret the primary sources.
+Either chapter will provide you with some context to help you interpret the primary sources.- What can the images on this page tell us about early modern West African life?
+How do these images (and the documents) highlight the limits we face in our understanding of early modern African life?

 Background